don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 * **Behavioral IPS (CrowdSec):** Acts as the "Immune System."
 It parses logs across all services to identify distributed brute-force attacks or L7 "scans" and blocks them at the firewall level.
 * **Local Brute-Force Shield (Fail2Ban):** Provides high-speed, local banning for repeated authentication failures on critical infrastructure (SSH, Core Ops).

-### 5.3 The SovrIT NetSentinel (Security SLM)
+### 5.3 The SovrIT Steward (Security SLM)
-The NetSentinel is a dedicated Security Small Language Model (SLM) that acts as the intelligent "Overseer" of the substrate.
+The SovrIT Steward is a dedicated Security Small Language Model (SLM) that acts as the intelligent "Overseer" of the substrate.
 * **The Intelligence Engine:** Utilizes local, security-tuned models (e.g., **VaultGemma** or **Cyber-Llama**) running on the Compute/LLM Node.
-* **Role: Alert Triage & Correlation:** Instead of flooding the user with raw logs, NetSentinel correlates disparate events.
+* **Role: Alert Triage & Correlation:** Instead of flooding the user with raw logs, SovrIT Steward correlates disparate events.
     * *Example:* Correlating a blocked SSH attempt (Fail2Ban) with a new device on the network (NetAlertX) to elevate the threat level.
-* **Role: Autonomous Remediation (SOAR):** NetSentinel executes automated playbooks via **n8n**.
+* **Role: Autonomous Remediation (SOAR):** SovrIT Steward executes automated playbooks via **n8n**.
-    * *Action:* If a service exhibits compromised behavior, NetSentinel can autonomously "Quarantine" the container by dropping its mesh connection and notifying the user via **ntfy**.
+    * *Action:* If a service exhibits compromised behavior, SovrIT Steward can autonomously "Quarantine" the container by dropping its mesh connection and notifying the user via **ntfy**.
 * **Role: Log Summarization:** Provides a daily "Security Heartbeat" summary, translating technical log spikes into plain English for the user.

 ---